American Red Cross seeking fully recovered COVID-19 patients for plasma donation

 Now, health officials are testing if it’ll work for COVID-19.

-If you think you are a potential donor who has had COVID-19 and are fully recovered, you can visit the American Red Cross site to donate.
+If you think you are a potential donor who has had COVID-19 and is fully recovered, you can visit the American Red Cross site to donate.